adderbyte/HPC_OpenMP_MPI_GPU/README.md

 ---------------------------------------
 ###  Gauss-Seidel iterative method
 ----------------------------------------
 This project is about Parallelizing Gauss-Seidel Iterative method.
-We aim to achieve this using OpenMP, MPI and GPU and compare performance and bottleneck of such implementation
+We aim to achieve this using the inustrial standards <i> OpenMP, MPI and GPU</i>  and  then do some performance analysis.